 The graduate program is dedicated to cultivating scholar-teachers capable of advancing the study of relational, organizational and civic dimensions of communication.
 We reflect the pluralism of the communication discipline by currently offering two primary areas of study: Interpersonal, Family & Health Communication and Rhetoric & Public Culture.
 The mission of the faculty and students of the Department of Communication Studies is to examine human symbolic activity as it shapes and is shaped by relationships, institutions, technology, and culture.
 This work concerns the creation, analysis, and critique of messages ranging from face-to-face to digital media contexts.
 The department’s research and teaching devote particular attention to three cross-cutting strategic initiatives: Health and Well-Being, Civic Engagement, and Identity and Difference.

-For more information on our program, please contact Dr. Jordan Soliz, Director of Graduate Studies.
+For more information on our programs, please contact Dr. Jordan Soliz, Director of Graduate Studies.

 When is the application deadline?

-Application deadlines for Fall 2018 is January 15th, 2018.
+Application deadlines for Fall 2019 is January 15th, 2019.
 You can start your application now!
 Please note that we do not accept applications for Spring admissions.

 What materials are required for a complete application?

 You can access suggestions for putting together application materials and information about materials here.
 The Office of Graduate Studies also provides short videos to assist with the application process.

 Can I talk to current graduate students to learn more about the program and community?

 Feel free to contact one of the University of Nebraska's graduate ambassadors.
 Feel free to also contact Dr. Jordan Soliz to put you in touch with one of our current graduate students.
 You can also learn more about graduate studies from current graduate students at our university.
 Never been to Lincoln, Nebraska?
 Discover what it's like to live in Lincoln, Nebraska.